byronicone/trains/README.md

 # trains

 ## Instructions for Interviewer
 Hello there!
 Hope you enjoy my code and tests.
-Here's how to run it.
+Here's how to run them.

+To run my interactive command prompt:
 1. Install node.js and npm.
 2. Navigate to the root of the project.
 You should be on the same level as index.js and navigator.js.
 3. Run `npm start`